neilpl24/OTBot/README.md

 # OTBot
 OT Bot is a discord bot designed to enhance the exciting experience of NHL’s coveted 3 on 3 overtime.
 After an NHL game has reached the conclusion of regulation in a tie, OT Bot will notify participating users with a message saying that they have 5 minutes to lock in their pick for overtime.
 The bot will also provide a streaming link to the game in question.
-A correct pick will provide a 1.5 points and a win to the winner on the server’s respective leaderboard, whereas an incorrect pick will subtract a point and add a loss.
+A correct pick will provide 1.5 points and a win to the winner on the server’s respective leaderboard, whereas an incorrect pick will subtract a point and add a loss.
 ## Fetching NHL Data
 Before I dive in, I would like to give a special thanks to Chris Beardy for directing me to several NHL API links and projects and helping me navigate through the lengthy directories.
+This sped up the experimentation process and allowed me to dive straight in!

 Also, feel free to skip this section, this is just me going off on a tangent about the NHL's API and how fun it was to work with it.